 Santa Cruz County, Northern California, is best known for its beautiful state parks and beaches.

-With lots of hiking trails that offer gorgeous views, there’s no reason not to go outside and explore.
+With lots of dog-friendly hiking trails in Santa Cruz that offer gorgeous views, there’s no reason not to go outside and hike.

 And being able to hike with your furry friend in this beautiful coastal town and enjoy the scenery is perhaps the best.

 - The Complete Dog Hiking Gear List

 - 9 Best Small Dogs for Hiking

 Here are the 5 best dog-friendly trails in Santa Cruz.

 West Cliff Drive is a very popular coastal trail in Santa Cruz.
 It is a 4-mile out-and-back trail along the Pacific Ocean that offers scenic views and is perfect for people of all skill levels.